DreamsOfControl/PeachPortal/README.md

 E) Max Tokens is just what it sounds like, as are Temperature and Top P.

 E) The Regenerate Response button deletes the LLM's last response and resends the last user prompt.
-Note that this button is only avaiable when the last message in the main chat box is from the LLM.
+Note that this button is only available when the last message in the main chat box is from the LLM.